-Man, geckos are CU-UUTE but did y’all know they can SCREAM?
+Man, geckos are cu-uute but did y’all know they can scream bloody murder?
 I didn’t either until I heard what sounded like someone tickling an angry pig every night.
-Or like something traumatic was happening over in the diorama room of the Natural History Museum.
 Or more precisely, Herbology class at Hogwarts.
 Don’t believe me?
 Check out this video.

-Well, that’s it.
+Well, this is it.
 The Caye Caulker, Belize airport.
-The one in San Ignacio is even smaller.
+The airstrip in San Ignacio is even smaller.
 I think we are so used to massive international air terminals with their throngs of people and even thicker security protocols that we forget places like this can even exist.
 But hey, they ship FedEx!

 I know what you’re thinking: “Isn’t watermelon juice just… water?”

-Well obviously not, smartass.
+Well obviously not, smarty pants.
 My guess is they threw some watermelon into a blender and voila?
 I don’t really know.
 It tastes better than that.
 Maybe I’m just travel-high again.
 Maybe anything tastes like Heaven after you’ve eaten bugs.

 You won’t be thinking about pesticides or gluten or GMOs because, in Belize, all that stands for is “Gimme.
 More.
 O’dat.”

-Unless you head inland to the western side of Belize you might not see these: Brahman–that’s Latin for my humps my humps my humps, check it out.
+Unless you head inland to the western side of Belize you might not see these: Brahman.
+I think that’s Latin for my humps my humps my humps, check it out.

 Brahman are the biggest bulls I’ve ever seen.
-They’re the result of cross-breeding four types of cattle brought over from India with both Bebop and Rocksteady.
+They’re the result of cross-breeding four types of cattle brought over from India with both Bebop and Rocksteady (I’m assuming).
 They’re able to withstand extreme heat and, you guessed it, drought.
-Then he fills the tub up halfway and swallows it with his surfboard.
-Surfboard, surfboard. ⇠ See, ’cause it looks like he swallowed a surfboard?
-I hate Beyoncé.

 This picture isn’t nearly as impressive as the real thing so unless you’ve seen a brahman up close you can just move on to #13.
 That’s “number” 13 for all my readers under 30.